 When it comes to rental properties in Jacksonville and the surrounding area, you won't find a more accomplished or experienced team.
 We've helped countless property owners over our 15-year history on Florida's First Coast.

-Thinking About Living in Jacksonville?
+Thinking About Investing in Real Estate in Jacksonville?

 The area that today is known as Jacksonville has a long history - originally inhabited for thousands of years by the Timucua people, it then became a French colony in 1564.
 In 1821 American settlers planned a town and named it after President Andrew Jackson.